02. YOUR TRUEST COMPANION

 In contrast, some relationships are rooted in fear, defined by feelings of force, uneasiness, shame, and discomfort.
 You may feel ashamed to be vulnerable, afraid of being judged for who you are.
 In these situations, you don’t want to invest time; instead, you simply try to get through them as quickly as possible, often going through the motions out of fear or guilt.

 So, the question to consider is this: how can we worship a God we don’t truly know or have made acquaintance with?
 A God that someone else has painted for us—a God who judges, punishes, and burns?
 Someone else’s perception will never be enough.
-As anything in life, you only truly come to know through experience—you must go through it.
+As with anything in life, you only truly come to know through experience—you must go through it.

 The distinction between theory and practicality lies in experience.